life-the-user/WeirdPass/README.md

 ### DISCLAIMER: You are using it on your own risk!
 * **No one can guarantee** that the version that you are using doesnt have any security flaws.
 _(most likely it doesnt, even if so I would immediately fix it and announce about it)_
-* Also **your Master Password must be [secure enough](https://www.security.org/how-secure-is-my-password/)** in case of a bruteforce attack, othewise 💀...
+* Also **your Magic Word must be creative enough and Master Password must be [secure enough](https://www.security.org/how-secure-is-my-password/)** in case of a bruteforce attack, othewise 💀...
 * I highly recommend **being up to date and sometimes visit this repo for news**, keep in mind that **every update the output password that you were usually using might change**.
 ## Installation:
 To install WeirdPass you simply should follow these steps: